 SaveCompleteFinalSimState parameter to

-the number of sample time hits that occurred since the beginning of
+restore the number of sample time hits that occurred since the beginning of simulation as

 Consider a model that you ran from 0–100 s and that you now want to run from 100–200 s.
 The Start time is 0 s for both the original simulation (0–100 s) and for the current simulation (100–200 s).
 The initial time of the current simulation is 100 s.
 Also, if the block had 10 sample time hits during the original simulation, Simulink recognizes that the next sample time hit is the 11th, relative to 0, not 100 s.

 If you change Start time before restoring a